chouguleds/arc-privacy-policy/privacy.md

 <div class="section-highlight">
   <p style="text-align: center; font-size: 1.1em;">
-    <strong>By using Arc, you acknowledge that you have read and understood this Privacy Policy.</strong>
+    <strong>By using Arc: AI Reader & Summary, you acknowledge that you have read and understood this Privacy Policy.</strong>
   </p>
 </div>